-U.S. judge rejects Samsung request to lift stay on Nexus sales
+U.S. Judge rejects Samsung request to lift stay on Nexus sales

 The district court is not the last chance for Samsung to get the injunctions lifted.
 Samsung has also appealed to a federal appeals court in Washington, DC, which has exclusive jurisdiction over intellectual property disputes.

-As a condition of the Galaxy Nexus injunction, Apple was ordered to post a bond in the amount of more than $95 million to secure payment of any damages sustained by Samsung should the injunction be deemed a wrongful decision later.
+As a condition of the Galaxy Nexus injunction, Apple was ordered to post a bond in the amount of more than $95 million (60.5 million pounds) to secure payment of any damages sustained by Samsung should the injunction be deemed a wrongful decision later.

 Samsung did not immediately respond to requests for comment.